Gavriil1/CI_PP4_TD/README.md

 ## User Stories

 1. As a user, I would like to log in to my account.
+(Must Have) (Epic-1: Authentication)
 2. As a user, I would like to create a new account.
+(Must Have) (Epic-1: Authentication)
 3. As a user, I would like to be able to move from the Register page to the Log In page.
+(Must Have) (Epic-1: Authentication)
 4. As a user, I would like to create a new task.
 While creating the task, I may modify the following fields: 'title,' 'description,' 'importance,' 'frequency,' 'deadline.'
+(Must Have) (Epic-2: List-Create-Add-Delete-Tasks)
 5. As a user, I would like to update a task.
 While updating the task, I may modify the following fields: 'title,' 'description,' 'importance,' 'frequency,' 'deadline.'
+(Should Have) (Epic-2: List-Create-Add-Delete-Tasks)
 6. As a user, while on the "Create/Update Task" page, I need to go back without modifying or creating a task.
+(Could Have) (Epic-2: List-Create-Add-Delete-Tasks)
 7. As a user, I would like to delete a task.
+(Could Have) (Epic-2: List-Create-Add-Delete-Tasks)
 8. As a user, while on the "Delete" page, I would like to return to the homepage without deleting the task.
+(Could Have) (Epic-2:List-Create-Add-Delete-Tasks)
 9. As a user, I would like to read the manual to understand how to use the application.
+(Should Have) (Epic-3: Contact Form)
 10. As a user, I would like to be able to send an email to the admin to contact him or share feedback.
+(Could Have) (Epic-3: Contact Form)
 11. As a user, I would like to see the list of books the admin proposes for self-development and visit the Amazon website where I can buy them.
+(Should Have) (Epic4-Product List)

 ### Admin / Authorised User

 12. In my role as an Admin or Authorized User, I have the capability to log in to the admin console for backend access.
+(Must Have) (Epic5: Back-End-Administration)
 13. As an Admin, I can create users, delete users.
+(Must Have) (Epic5: Bakl-End-Administration)
 14. As an Admin, I want to modify user's settings: First Name, Permissions.
+(Should Have) (Epic5: Bakl-End-Administration)
 15. As an Admin, I want to filter users by staff, superuser, or active status.
+(Should Have) (Epic5: Bakl-End-Administration)
 16. As an Admin, I am able to manually include, remove, or update books in the list of favorite books.
+(Should Have) (Epic5: Bakl-End-Administration)
 17. As an Admin, I can view messages that have been sent by users through the contact form.
+(Should Have) (Epic5: Bakl-End-Administration)
 18. As an Admin, I can view, update, delete users' tasks.
+(Could Have) (Epic5: Bakl-End-Administration)
 19. As an Admin, I can filter tasks by: importance, frequency, user.
+(Should Have) (Epic5: Bakl-End-Administration)
 20. As an Admin, I would like a user to find all company's social links and navigate to them by clicking footer's icons.
+(Should Have) (Epic6: Other)

 ## Design